jwasowski/JoglGfx.Framework/README.md

 ### Requirements

 Project requirements are Java 8+, IDE like Eclipse or InteliJ, configured Maven for dependency management and OpenGL 4.x capable GPU.<br />
-It will not run on Java 11 due to changes in how dependencies are managed.
+It may not run on Java 11 due to changes in how dependencies are managed.

 ### Running Application